 One of the important ascetic practices with monks of the Thai Forest tradition of Theravadan Buddhism is going on daily alms round (Pali: pindapata).
 According to the teachings of the Buddha, there are two main purposes in going on alms round.
 The first concerns the monk, who in going is reminding himself to be humble; the other concerns the person offering alms, who in so doing is practicing generosity.
 This tradition dates back to before the Buddha, who lived in India more than 2,500 years ago.

-Daily alms round starts at 7:30 AM.
-The route varies, as the monk(s) walks around different parts of Old Englewood, generally returning to the monastery by 9:30 AM.
+Daily alms round starts at approximately 7:15 AM when the sunlight is bright enough to see that leaves on trees are green.
+The route as indicated by Tahn Thiep is as shown on the picture, and typically returning to the monastery by 9:30 AM.
 Those wishing to offer early morning alms may do so by leaving them on the table with the Buddha image situated on the exterior of the east side of the monastery residence building.
 Food may also be directly offered to the monk(s) at the monastery between 10:30-11 AM.
 The monk(s) does not eat after noon, so please do not offer food after that time.

 HOW TO OFFER FOOD TO A MONK ON ALMS ROUND